 Model Continuation High School Recognition Program

-The Model Continuation High School Recognition Program identifies and recognizes outstanding programs and creates a resource list of quality programs for school visitations.
+Identifies and recognizes outstanding programs and creates a resource list of quality programs for school visitations.

-- Continuation Education - CalEdFacts
+Continuation Education - CalEdFacts

 Part of California Department of Education's information and media guide about education in the State of California.
 For similar information on other topics, visit the full CalEdFacts.

-The Alternative Schools Accountability Model (ASAM) provides accountability for educational options schools serving very high-risk, highly mobile students.
+Provides accountability for educational options schools serving very high-risk, highly mobile students.
 These schools include continuation, community day, county community, juvenile court, Division of Juvenile Justice, opportunity, and other alternative schools that meet stringent criteria set by the State Board of Education.

-Resources for Educational Options Programs and schools.
+Resources for Educational Options Programs

 Information to support academic and social-emotional development and youth engagement in schools.